The Cast-Iron plant

-Although the tough Aspidistra will grow in poor conditions, it will look a lot better and put on more growth in good conditions.
+Although this tough plant will grow in poor conditions, it will look a lot better and put on more growth in good conditions.
 As it is a slow grower we suggest a little extra care.

 If you using this as an indoor plant try the following care instructions.